CATHOLIC LIFE - Our School

 Harvest Collection

 During our Harvest Assembly, we are reminded of all the good things that God gives us and how important it is to share with others who are not so fortunate.
-Thank you to everyone who responded to our appeal for tins and food items for Cornerstone, the Day Centre which provides clothes, meals and support to the homeless in Manchester.
+We donate the items to Cornerstone in Manchester and the foodbank at Sale West Community Centre.
+Thank you to everyone for your support.